Sunday, Cruddy Sunday: Production

 The episode features American comedian Fred Willard as Wally Kogen.
 Scully stated that, for many years, the Simpsons staff had wanted Willard to guest-star in an episode, and that they had been looking for a character for Willard to portray.
 Scully also stated that Willard was "great fun" to have on the show.
 Wally Kogen's name is taken from two former writers on The Simpsons; the character's first name, Wally, is taken from Wallace Wolodarsky, and the character's last name, Kogen, is taken from Jay Kogen.
 The episode also features former football players Rosey Grier, Troy Aikman and Dan Marino as themselves.
 Scully stated that, when athletes guest-star in television shows, their performances are "not always the greatest", however, he asserted, Aikman, Grier, and Marino were all "really funny" and "did a great job".
 Country singer Dolly Parton guest-starred as herself as well.
 Scully stated that he was "shocked" by how short Parton was; however, he added that she was "very nice" and "thrilled" to be in the episode.
 Also featured in the episode is Rupert Murdoch, creator of the Fox Broadcasting Company.
-Originally, the writers wanted Murdoch to be portrayed by Castellaneta, the voice of Homer among other characters in the series.
+Originally, the writers wanted Murdoch to be portrayed by Castellaneta (who had previously voiced Murdoch in the episode "Sideshow Bob's Last Gleaming"), the voice of Homer among other characters in the series.
 However, after a while, the writers decided to ask if Murdoch would guest-star as himself.
 Scully comments that the writers were "impressed" that Murdoch would introduce himself as a "billionaire tyrant" in the episode.

 The episode pokes fun at U.S. President Bill Clinton.
 In their list 15 Simpsons Moments That Perfectly Captured Their Eras, Genevieve Koski, Josh Modell, Noel Murray, Sean O'Neal, Kyle Ryan, and Scott Tobias of The A.V.
 Club wrote "By the time this episode aired [...], the nation had endured more than a year of the Lewinsky scandal.
 The episode debuted a month after the House impeached Clinton, but less than two weeks before the Senate's impeach/acquit vote, so an air of uncertainty lingered over an otherwise lightweight episode about Homer organizing a Super Bowl trip."
 Wally covers his mouth with a glass when he mentions the names of Bill and Hillary, who he hears will be watching the Super Bowl.
 In a scene in the episode, Clinton calls to congratulate the Super Bowl victors from the Oval Office, but is distracted by Al Gore measuring a window.
 As Scully recalls, at the time, the Simpsons writers were confident Gore would win the 2000 presidential election, which eventually was marginally, and controversially, won by George W. Bush.